 The job hunt is hard.
-It’s even harder when you struggle with standing out from other applicants.
-One way to boost your job search, and your resume, is by listing honors on your resume.
+It’s even harder to stand out from other equally qualified applicants.
+One easy way to boost your job search is by listing honors on your resume.

 What Honors Should You Include On Your Resume?

 There are a lot of honors that might go on a resume.
 Some of these honors include degree honors, cumulative GPA, and awards.

 To make it simple, let’s break them down into two groups: Honors that always have relevance, and honors that you can leave off as time goes on.